Less than one month to go: deadline for historic single parent Parental Orders

-It has been announced that s11 of Children and Families Act 2014 will be introduced on 22nd October 2014.
+It has been announced that Section 11 of the Children and Families Act 2014 will be introduced on 22nd October 2014.
 This introduces the presumption that ‘unless the contrary is shown, that involvement of that parent in the life of the child concerned... [read more...

 Couples to consider family mediation before court

 Couples now have to consider family mediation before they are able to legally separate, under new laws announced in April 2014.
 The reforms have come as a result of the government attempting to dissuade separating couples from applying straight to the... [read more...

 Case study: Dad denied contact with his child

 This Thursday marks World Child Contact Day, an annual event which highlights the difficulties faced by the many families who are affected by child residence and contact issues.
 When parents separate, it can be difficult to reach an amicable agreement... [read more...

 Beware the myth of common law spouse

 Contrary to popular belief, there’s no such thing as common law marriage.
 In fact, the legal status of common law spouse – or the belief that couples who live together have the same rights as married couples – is a myth.
 As a cohabitee, you don’t... [read more...

 It’s a common misconception that prenups are only for the wealthy.
 Indeed, there are many reasons to consider a prenuptial agreement, even if you don’t have substantial pre-marriage assets to protect.
 After all, with over one in three modern marriages... [read more...